KartikJain14/tq-bot/README.md

-Cusotmised Discord bot for Taqneeq 17.0's Cyber Cypher - NMIMS' official hackathon.
+Customized Discord bot for Taqneeq 17.0's Cyber Cypher - NMIMS' official hackathon.
 This bot handles 1100+ participants that participated for the hackathon.

 Usage: